paritytech/xcm-docs/src/testing/README.md

 An example of how the emulator is used for testing common good parachains can be found [here](https://github.com/paritytech/cumulus/tree/master/parachains/integration-tests/emulated).

 The xcm-emulator uses the transport layer pallets.
-However, the messages do not physically go through the same messaging infrastructure as on live networks, so some code is not being tested.
-Also, consensus related events can not be tested, like disputes, staking and iamonline events.
+However, the messages do not utilize the same messaging infrastructure as live networks, as the transport mechanism is being mocked out.
+Also, consensus related events are not tested, like disputes, staking and iamonline events.
 To test for these events, parachains can use E2E tests.

 ## End-to-End testing
 There are two frameworks being used in the DotSama ecosystem to do e2e testing: